heseltime/heseltime.github.io/pages/rDai.md

 This concludes my Masters work in the [JKU Symbolic AI Institute](https://www.jku.at/en/institute-for-symbolic-artificial-intelligence/), where the other course was Model Checking.
 Work with [FAW, the institute,](https://www.jku.at/en/institute-for-application-oriented-knowledge-processing/) (Knowledge Representation and Reasoning) is also already completed, apart from the Masters Thesis which will be co-supervised by FAW (together with the [Machine Learning Institute](https://www.jku.at/en/institute-for-machine-learning/)): leaving Automated Reasoning and Computer Algebra for 2024, both located at [RISC](https://risc.jku.at/), which ich hope to connect to from my work with Wolfram Language this past year.

-<b>Taken together, this is a symbolic counterpoint to my thesis direction working in language models and applications, reflected in my rX blog going forward.</b>
+<b>Taken together, this is a symbolic counterpoint to my thesis direction working in language models and applications, reflected in [my resarch (rX) feed](/notes) going forward.</b>

 # Metamathematics, Mathematica, Lean (2023 Wolfram Summer School) #